swcphd/greybranches/my_cool_paper.md

 # Solving AI with a deeply convoluted and nervous network

 ## Abstract
-We propose a novel approach to build an amazing AI using the so called DCNNs.
+Here, we propose a novel approach to build an amazing AI using the so called DCNNs.

 ## Introduction